localvoid/ivi/README.md

-Size of the [basic example](https://github.com/localvoid/ivi-examples/tree/master/packages/tutorial/01_introduction) bundled with [webpack](https://webpack.js.org/) and minified with [uglify](https://github.com/mishoo/UglifyJS2) is just a **4Kb**.
+Size of the [basic example](https://github.com/localvoid/ivi-examples/tree/master/packages/tutorial/01_introduction) bundled with [webpack](https://webpack.js.org/) and minified with [uglify](https://github.com/mishoo/UglifyJS2) is just a **4KB** (minified+compressed).

-It is possible to get size even lower with [Google Closure Compiler](https://github.com/google/closure-compiler). ivi library has full support for compilation with Google Closure Compiler in `ADVANCED` mode.
+Also, ivi library has full support for compilation with [Google Closure Compiler](https://github.com/google/closure-compiler) in `ADVANCED` mode.
+Basic example compiled with Google Closure Compiler is **3.6KB** (minified+compressed).

 ## Performance

 ivi is one of the fastest libraries in the [js-framework-benchmark](https://rawgit.com/krausest/js-framework-benchmark/master/webdriver-ts-results/table.html).

-It is quite easy to get incredible results in this benchmark just by focusing on optimizations of low-level primitives.
+It is quite easy to get good results in this benchmark by focusing on optimizations of low-level primitives.
-But the primary goal of the ivi architecture is to reduce overhead of abstractions, and that is why it is still one of the fastest implementations in this benchmark even when benchmark implementation is using stateful components and connectors.
+But the primary goal of the ivi architecture is to reduce overhead of abstractions, and that is why it is still one of the fastest implementations in this benchmark even when benchmark implementation for ivi library is using stateful components and connectors.

 ## Quick Start